All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is emotional eating the same as binge eating?

 Not necessarily.
 Emotional eating is eating in response to feelings rather than hunger.
 Binge eating involves consuming large quantities of food in a short period with a feeling of loss of control.
 Emotional eating can occur in small amounts.
-However, repeated emotional eating can escalate into binge eating patterns if left unaddressed.
+But repeated emotional eating can escalate into binge eating patterns if left unaddressed.

 Can I take my GLP-1 medication and still work with a therapist on eating issues?